mpiscu/playground-go/search/README.md

 *Item* - An item is a piece of information which must be searchable.
 The item will be searchable by using tags.
 The item can have some notes which describe the item.
 E.g. UrlItem has an url.

 *Tag* - Is an identifier which belongs to an item.
-Tags are used in search criteria.
+Tags are used as criteria in search operations.

-*Note* - A descirption of the item which should provide more context to the user
+*Note* - A description of the item which should provide more context to the user

 # Dev

-Setup : source setup-dev.sh
+Prerequisites : golang installed, modules enabled.

+Setup : `source setup-dev.sh` prepares environment for development.
+Utility scripts available in `scripts` folder are introduced in path.

 # Install/Uninstall